She Makes Me Wanna

 "She Makes Me Wanna" is a single by British boyband JLS, from their third studio album Jukebox (2011).
 The song was released as the album's lead single on 22 July 2011 by Epic Records.
-It features vocals from American recording artist Dev.
+It features vocals from American singer Dev.
 The song was written by JLS, BeatGeek, Jimmy Joker, and Teddy Sky, and produced by BeatGeek, Jimmy Joker, Teddy Sky and RedOne.
 JLS said that they hoped the song would bring them "international success".

 The song came about as a direct result of a charity event the band had attended held by Alicia Keys in London over a year prior, in May 2010, called The Black Ball.
 In a fundraising auction to win a recording session with Swizz Beatz and RedOne, the band bid £30,000 and won, beating bids from Tinchy Stryder and footballer Carlton Cole.

 "She Makes Me Wanna" entered at the top of the UK Singles Chart with first-week sales of 98,000, becoming JLS's fifth number one on the chart and Dev's third top ten, and first number one, on the chart.
 The song was also nominated for 'Best British Single' at the 2012 BRIT Awards but lost to "What Makes You Beautiful" by One Direction.
 The song's accompanying music video features JLS and Dev performing at a beach party.

 Music video

 A music video to accompany the release of "She Makes Me Wanna" was first released onto YouTube on 5 July 2011 at a total length of 3 minutes and 39 seconds.
 As of March 2013, it has received over 15 million hits.
 It was shot in Miami, Florida in May 2011, and was directed by Colin Tilley.
-It shows JLS and Dev performing on a purpose built stage at a beach party, and is interspersed with individual shots of the band on some rocks and at night.
+It shows JLS and Dev performing on a purpose-built stage at a beach party, and is interspersed with individual shots of the band on some rocks and at night.